dishanjk/AdventureWorks-Power-BI-dashboard/README.md

 # AdventureWorks-Power-BI-dashboard
-This is a Power-BI end to end Project
+This is a Power-BI end to end Project.
+Here I analyzed the sales and profits of a company called "Adventure Works" which sells Bikes' parts and accessoriess over America, Europe and Australia